 “The pain was so bad that I didn’t even want to live.
 I said, ‘You know what, God, don’t even save me — just let me go,’” says Matthew.

 Because of the trauma to his body, the medical staff didn’t think Matthew would survive the night.
 Shortly after being admitted, he flatlined for two minutes.
 The doctors sedated him and put him on life support.

 Matthew spent the next three weeks in the Burn Unit at Vancouver General Hospital receiving treatment for the severe burns that covered more than 40 percent of his body.
 He also received a skin graft from his thigh onto his shoulder and chest.
 This was a painful process for Matthew, his family and the friends who supported him during his recovery.

 Matthew’s experiences have given him new perspective on health and safety.
 “If the work environment is unsafe for young workers, injuries are inevitable,” he says.
 “We need to emphasize safety and training for everyone, and especially for new or young workers.”

 Matthew wants young workers to understand that if they don’t feel safe, they need to say ‘No.’ They have a right to work in a safe workplace, and the right to be properly trained.
-If that training isn’t made available, he says they have the right to ask for it, and employers are legally required to provide it.
+If that training isn’t made available, he says they have the right to ask for it.